hcrump/hcrump.github.io/cpp.md

-int values[] = {1,2,3};	//initialized to values, don't need size int values[3] = {};		//auto initializes to [0,0,0],but need size int values[] {1,2,3};	//universal initialization is new. static values[3]; 		//static arrays are always initialized to zeros if not explicity set. int nums[][3] = {		//multidimensional array
+int values[] = {1,2,3};	//initialized to values, don't need size int values[3] = {};		//auto initializes to [0,0,0],but need size int values[] {1,2,3};	//universal initialization is new. static int values[3]; 	//static arrays are always initialized to zeros if not explicity set. int nums[][3] = {		//multidimensional array
         {1,2,3},		//declare both sizes if empty. only 2nd needed if initialized {4,5,6}			// use for loop to populate if empty.